MZandtheRaspberryPi/cuppa/README.md

  ## System Model

 We model the state space as three dimensional, including the x rotation $\phi$ the y rotation $\theta$ and the z rotation $\psi$.
-We use an Unscented Kalman Filter (UKF) to estimate the state, taking the gyroscope as the control input in the predict step where it conains the x rotation velocity, y rotational velocity, and z rotational velocity.
+We use an Unscented Kalman Filter (UKF) to estimate the state, taking the gyroscope as the control input in the predict step where it contains the x rotational velocity, y rotational velocity, and z rotational velocity.
 This leads to state transition dynamics with the matrix A being the identity and the matrix B being the identity multiplied by the change in time $\Delta t$.
 The state space, control, and dynamics are given below:

 $$
 x \in \mathbb{R}^3\\